afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 ### Generating Central Portal User Tokens

+To generate new user tokens for the project:

 1. Log in to https://central.sonatype.com/
-2. Navigate to your account settings at https://central.sonatype.com/account
+2. Navigate to account settings at https://central.sonatype.com/account
 3. Click "Generate User Token"
 4. Copy the username and password tokens
 5. Update GitHub Secrets: